SecHex/SecHex-Spoofy/README.md

     • Cleans the Cache of Ubisoft

 + **Valorant cache cleaner** - [19.05.23]
-    • Cleans the Cache of Ubisoft
+    • Cleans the Cache of Valorant

 + **Installation ID Spoofing** - [26.05.23]
     • Attempts to spoof the Windows ID by changing the MachineGuid registry value.